ModernArtistDAO/ModernArtistDAO.github.io/README.md

 <br />

-## PoolTogether v3 - Reference Frontend.
+## Modern Artist DAO - Reference Frontend. <br> Powered by Pool Together v3

 The newest UI for communicating with the (unreleased) v3 PoolTogether protocol.